-The church is the choice vineyard of the Lord, planted for a noble and productive purpose.
-Here we can grow to maturity in the sunshine of God's grace.
-But the vineyard can fall into disuse, or fail to produce the expected fruits of loving mercy.
+The church is the choice vineyard of the Lord, planted for good, productive purposes.
+We are meant to grow to our full potential in the sunshine of God's grace.
+But the vineyard can fall into disuse, or fail to produce any fruits of loving mercy.
 We pray that our lives may never be soured by bitterness or disillusionment

 Let me sing for my beloved my love-song concerning his vineyard: